zx80/flask-simple-auth/README.md

 following sections.
 Defaut is `httpd`.

-If a non-token single scheme is provided, authentication will be `token` followed by the provided scheme, i.e. `token` are tried first anyway.
+If a non-token single scheme is provided, authentication will be `token` followed by the provided scheme, i.e. `token` is tried first anyway.

 To take full control of authentication scheme, provide an ordered list.
 Note that it does not always make much sense to mix some schemes, e.g.